orphu/mcdungeon-docs/command-line-ref.rst

    This allows you to specify the location of the regions.yml regions file used by WorldGuard to the genregions subcommand.

+.. option:: --procs PROCESSES

+   This will set the number of worker process used for chunk scanning tasks.
+The default is whatever your OS reports as the number of processors.
+For example, on a quad core CPU with hyperthreading turned on, this defaults to 8.

 Add Subcommand
 ==============